Tanuki/tanuki.py/readme.md

 # 🙈 MonkeyPatch

+---
+NOTE: This project has been moved [HERE](https://pypi.org/project/tanuki.py/).
+---

 The easiest way to build scalable, LLM-powered functions and applications that get cheaper and faster the more you use them.

 ## Contents